By Lee Huffman on March 30, 2021 in Life Hacks

 You can order all three reports at once.
 However, many people choose to space out their free reports throughout the year.
 By spacing them out every four months, you can keep a frequent eye on your credit report details.

 You can also access a free report if you are turned down for credit.
-The Fair Credit Reporting Act (FCRA) allows consumers to receive a free copy of the credit report used to decline your credit application.
+The Fair Credit Reporting Act (FCRA) allows consumers to receive a free copy of the credit report used to decline their credit application.
 For example, if the bank used Experian's information to make their decision, you are entitled to a free copy of that Experian credit report.
 To obtain your copy, use the information within the "adverse action" letter sent to you to contact the credit reporting agency.
 You will receive your report online or through the mail.

 COVID-19 has led to a lot of financial uncertainty for many people.
 With that in mind, consumers can access a free credit report every week from each credit bureau through the end of 2020.